Carlsbad, California, is a cool, coastal town in San Diego County, about 35 miles north of downtown San Diego and 50

 Carlsbad Village is located on coastal bluffs right near the Pacific Ocean.
-From Carlsbad Village, visitors can access Tamarack Beach, Ocean Avenue, Grand Avenue, and Cherry Avenue beaches.
+Visitors can access Tamarack Beach, Ocean Avenue, Grand Avenue, and Cherry Avenue beaches from Carlsbad Village.

 Grab a meal at one of the many restaurants in the village; everything from smoothies, sandwiches, and coffee houses to premium steakhouses and pubs is open and ready to serve you at Carlsbad Village.
 There are many gluten-free and vegan options as well.